Sec 4 G3 Elective Geography Tuition

 Ancourage Academy · Secondary · Sec 4

-Sec 4 Elective Geography tuition at Ancourage Academy in Singapore (Bishan & Woodlands) offers small groups of 3-6 learners, following Singapore's MOE syllabus.
+Secondary 4 (Sec 4) Elective Geography (Elect Geog) tuition at Ancourage Academy in Singapore (Bishan & Woodlands) offers small groups of 3-6 learners, following Singapore's MOE syllabus.
+As the elective component of Combined Humanities, Elect Geog is paired with Social Studies for the O-Level examination.
 Weekly 2-hour lessons use our ESB methodology to sharpen geographical inquiry, data interpretation, and essay writing for O-Level success.
-"Geographic understanding deepens when students see how physical processes shape human decisions," shares our curriculum director.
+"From local to global, geography teaches students to see patterns in space and place," observes our academic specialists.
 Our structured approach helps students apply case studies with precision in exams.

 What Makes Us Different